Eglentin Gjoni

-Eglentin Gjoni (born 2 December 1992) is an Albanian footballer who plays for KF Laçi in the Albanian Superliga.
+Eglentin Gjoni (born 2 December 1992) is an Albanian footballer who plays for Shkumbini Peqin.

 Club career

 Kamza

 In January 2015, Gjoni moved to then Albanian First Division club FC Kamza.
-He made his league debut for the club on 7 February 2015 in a 1-0 home victory over Besa Kavajë.
+He made his league debut for the club on 7 February 2015 in a 1–0 home victory over Besa Kavajë.
 He played all ninety minutes of the match.
-He scored his first league goal for the club on 31 October 2015 in a 3-0 away victory over Ada Velipojë.
+He scored his first league goal for the club on 31 October 2015 in a 3–0 away victory over Ada Velipojë.
 His goal, the first of the match, came in the 47th minute.